supercaracal/mirroring-test-gem/README.md

 # b => [16, 25, 36]
 ```

-NOTE: Don't use the gem with method chain.
+NOTE: Don't use the gem when you call method chain.
+NOTE: Don't use the gem when you call destructive method with arguments by reference.
+NOTE: Don't use the gem when you call a method with destructive block.